eMAGTechLabs/ckeditor5-classic-image-resize/README.md

 This plugin allows you to edit the size of an image using width and height input, as well as providing an aspect ratio lock tool that makes it easy to scale without distorting the image.

-# Issues
-Feel free to submit issues and enhancement requests.

 # Installation